veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-line-chart.md

 #### Labels:
 Here, teh labels are automatically taken by from the dataset.
 The label will be **'name'** for the y-axis and **'values'** for the x-axis
 #### Legend
-Here is a sample of legend that is declaired and initialized in the component class of **Ts** file of the project.
+Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  [legend] = true;
 ```
 This legends is taken from the dataset, and displayed on the right side of the chart by default.
 Only the **name** parameter is taken into the legend section.
 ## Associated Attributes
-- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different colors pattern and style which is used to fill the horizontal bars in the chart.
+- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different colors pattern and style which is used to the lines in the chart.
 For example,
     ```css
     background: linear-gradient(to bottom, #33ccff 0%, #ff99cc 100%)
     ```